bodo-ai/PyDough/documentation/ir.md

 )
 ```

-With this modification, the original hybrid tree changes so the access to child `$0` of `H3` is now an `AGGREGATION_ONLY_MATCH` access, meaning we do an inner join instead of a left join.
-The de-correlation procedure will notice this and, after transforming child `$0` into its de-correlated form, realize it can do an optimization to delete the original `H1`, `H2` and prefix of `H3` since all of the data required from them is accessible inside `$0`.
+With this modification, the original hybrid tree is modified so that access to child `$0` of `H3` is now an `AGGREGATION_ONLY_MATCH` access, meaning we do an inner join instead of a left join.
+The de-correlation procedure will notice this and, after transforming child `$0` into its de-correlated form, recognize an opportunity to optimize by removing the original `H1`, `H2` and prefix of `H3` since all of the data required from them is accessible inside `$0`.
 This is done via the hybrid "pull up" node, which specifies that the data comes from the specified child, instead of having existing data that gets joined with data from the child.
 This will look as follows:

 ```mermaid